Amritmay/Bootstrap4Biologists/README.md

+## This is not my work all the credit goes to the authers of the paper, i have just created a github repository for my convinience.

 # Bootstrapping4Biologists

 This repository contains all files (code, data, manuscript text written using RMarkdown) needed to re-create the following manuscript: